Exhaustive Information Regarding Folic Acid You Should Know

-Folic acid is a water-soluble synthetic vitamin that is found in food supplements meals.
+Folic acid is a water-soluble synthetic vitamin that is found in food supplement meals.

 It's a synthetic form of folate, a naturally occurring B vitamin present in a variety of meals.
 Because your body cannot produce folate, it must be received through diet.